Dubwise56/Dubs-Performance-Analyzer/README.md

 ## Error when Attempting to open the Analyzer Window
 If you see the error *[Analyzer] Analyzer is currently in the process of cleaning up ...* and cannot open the window.
 Just wait a few seconds, this occurs because after you are finished using the Analyzer, it removes all of the profiling and hooks it has, in order to reduce the overhead it incurs on your game.
 This happens on a seperate thread, and does not effect gameplay at all, however depending on how many methods where profiled, the GC which is manually called after the cleanup can take a substantial amount of time.
 (This cleanup process does not effect the Performance patches at all).

 # Advanced Usage

 ## Linking Analyzer to Dnspy
 In the analyzer settings there is checkbox that, when enabled, will 'link' dnSpy to the Analyzer.
 This will allow you to directly open methods from inside the Analyzer from any mod within dnSpy.

 Provide the absolute path to (and including) the dnSpy.exe.
-This allows it to be accessed via command line.
+This allows it to be accessed via command line from in game by the Analyzer.

 ![Open in Dnspy](About/OpenInDnspy.png)